white-lab/protocols/protocols/PCR_Digest_Ligation.md

         * 2X Phusion polymerase mix
         * Bring up to 20 μL total volume with DNA/RNA-ase free water
     3. Place PCR tube in a thermocycler
-    4. Run a protocol to anneal, amplify for 30 cyclers, and finally hold at 4 °C.
+    4. Run a protocol to anneal, amplify for 30 cyclers, and finally hold at 4°C.
-    5. PCR products can be stored at -20 °C or immediately run on a gel.
+    5. PCR products can be stored at -20°C or immediately run on a gel.
 2. Agarose Gel Purification
     1. Prepare a 1% agarose gel.
         1. Mix 70 μL TAE buffer, .7 g agarose, and 7 μL GelRed in an Erlenmeyer